-4. Paid Personal Leave Day
+4. Paid Personal Leave Days

-Full-time bargaining unit employees, and part-time bargaining unit employees who regularly work at least thirty-two (32) hours per week, who have completed their new-hire probationary period, shall be granted twoone (21) days of paid personal leave per contract year.
-Request of such leave must be approved by the appropriate supervisor.
-These unused personal leave days shall not be carried forward to subsequent contract years.
+Full-time bargaining unit employees, and part-time bargaining unit employees who regularly work at least thirty-two (32) hours per week, who have completed their new-hire probationary period, shall be granted two (2) days of paid personal leave per contract year.
+Requests for such leave must be approved by the appropriate supervisor.
+Unused personal leave days shall not be carried forward to subsequent contract years.

-Part-time bargaining unit employees who regularly work less than thirty-two (32) hours per week, and who have completed their new-hire probationary period, shall be granted onetwo (21) pro-rated days of paid personal leave per contract year.
-For example, a part-time employee who regularly works 20 hrs.-/week, will receive atwo (2) "days" off equivalent to four (4) hours/day for a total of eight (8) hours annually.
-Request of such leave must be approved by the appropriate supervisor.
-This unused personal leave day shall not be carried forward to subsequent contract years.
+Part-time bargaining unit employees who regularly work less than thirty-two (32) hours per week, and who have completed their new-hire probationary period, shall be granted two (2) pro-rated days of paid personal leave per contract year.
+For example, a part-time employee who regularly works 20 hrs./week, will receive two (2) "days" off equivalent to four (4) hours/day for a total of eight (8) hours annually.
+Requests for such leave must be approved by the appropriate supervisor.
+Unused personal leave shall not be carried forward to subsequent contract years.